Saint Anne: Beliefs

 Although the canonical books of the New Testament never mention the mother of the Virgin Mary, traditions about her family, childhood, education, and eventual betrothal to Joseph developed very early in the history of the church.
 The oldest and most influential source for these is the apocryphal Gospel of James, first written in Koine Greek around the middle of the second century AD.
 In the West, the Gospel of James fell under a cloud in the fourth and fifth centuries when it was accused of "absurdities" by Jerome and condemned as untrustworthy by Pope Damasus I, Pope Innocent I, and Pope Gelasius I. However, despite having been condemned by the Church, it was taken over almost in toto by another apocryphal work, the Gospel of Pseudo-Matthew, which popularised most of its stories.

 Ancient belief, attested to by a sermon of John of Damascus, was that Anne married once.
 The sister of Saint Anne was Sobe, mother of Elizabeth.
 In the fifteenth century, the Catholic cleric Johann Eck related in a sermon that St Anne's parents were named Stollanus and Emerentia.
 Frederick George Holweck, writing in the Catholic Encyclopedia (1907) regards this genealogy as spurious.

 In the 4th century and then much later in the fifteenth century, a belief arose that Mary was conceived of Anne without original sin.
 This belief in the Immaculate Conception states that God preserved Mary's body and soul intact and sinless from her first moment of existence, through the merits of Jesus Christ.
-The Immaculate Conception, often confused with the Annunciation of the Incarnation (Mary's virgin birth of Jesus), was made dogma in the Catholic church by Pope Pius IX's papal bull, Ineffabilis Deus, in 1854.
+The Immaculate Conception, often confused with the Annunciation of the Incarnation (Mary's virgin birth of Jesus), was defined dogma in the Catholic church by Pope Pius IX's papal bull, Ineffabilis Deus, in 1854.
 The 13th century Speculum Maius of Vincent of Beauvais incorporates information regarding the life of Saint Anne from an earlier work by Hrotsvitha of Gandersheim Abbey.